My Evening

 You’ve never tagged her once.
 The app simply listened, and remembered.

-Years from now, you’ll know exactly who was there during the hardest seasons — in your own words, the night you said them.
+Years from now, you'll know exactly who was there during the hardest seasons.
+In your own words, from the night you said them.

 Voice-first · designed for 11pm